 Heat Shields and Temperature Control

 All of these products, as long as they’re sold by a reputable manufacturer, will have heat shields to prevent you from burning your beard or skin during use.
 However, if you (or your hair) are sensitive to heat, you’ll find that combs don’t usually hit the high temperatures used by beard brushes.
 Most combs only heat up to a maximum of 375-400°, while you find many brushes and flat irons can heat to as much as 425-450°.
 Those extremely high temperatures can fry hair quickly, so be very careful.
 While we’re on the subject of high temperatures, an auto-shutoff feature is something to look for, since an unattended unit running at 400+° can definitely be a fire hazard.

 Ionic technology is most commonly found when looking at hair dryers, and it isn’t as big a consideration when working on beards than on full heads of hair.
 But it’s still a nice feature to have; negative ions produced by the straightener neutralize positive ions found in damaged hair, sealing the hair cuticles, reducing frizz and making hair easier to manage.

 Finally, consider the weight of the appliance.
-None of the models on the G+S rankings list are particularly heavy, but you’ll ideally be using a beard straightener for at last 5-10 minutes in order to do a good job.
+None of the models on the G+S rankings list are particularly heavy, but you’ll ideally be using a beard straightener for at last five to ten minutes in order to do a good job.
 For that reason, lighter is usually better.